martinjungblut/golang101/golang.md

 ## `Overview`

+0. My experience with Go
-0. What is Go about?
+1. What is Go about?
-1. Installing Go
+2. Installing Go
-2. Text editors and IDEs
+3. Text editors and IDEs
-3. Structure of Go code
+4. Structure of Go code
-4. Hello, world!
+5. Hello, world!
-5. Typing system
+6. Typing system
-6. Structs and methods
+7. Structs and methods
-7. Interfaces and polymorphism
+8. Interfaces and polymorphism
-8. Closures
+9. Closures and higher-order functions
+10. Goroutines and channels

 ---